 Punic-Libyan Mausoleum: details of its decoration

 The monument is dated IInd century BC and the personage for whom it was built is still unknown.
 It is aka Mausoleum of Ataban after the name of its architect.
 Elements of the decoration such as the chariots and the lion suggest that it was made for a great military leader and the first name which comes to mind is that of Massinissa, King of Numidia, an ally of the Romans during the Third Punic War.
 The design of the mausoleum is vaguely similar to a monument at Sabratha in today's Libya, to the Mausoleum of Theron at Agrigento and to later Roman mausoleums at Igel near Trier and Glanum near Avignon.

 In 105 BC the Romans defeated Jugurtha, grandson of Massinissa, after a long war and Thugga was included in the province of Africa.
 Land in the Mejerda River valley was distributed to veterans and in 30 BC Legio III Augusta was permanently stationed in Africa.
-Thugga retains few traces of the early Roman rule; its main monuments date IInd and IIIrd century AD.
+Thugga retains few traces of the early Roman rule; its main monuments are dated IInd and IIIrd century AD.

-The Capitolium was a temple dedicated to Jupiter, Juno and Minerva, the three gods who were worshipped in a great temple on the Capitolium hill in Rome.
-It was built at the centre of the Forum to celebrate the concession of Roman citizenship to the inhabitants of the town by Emperors Marcus Aurelius and Lucius Verus, so it was more of a civil building than a place of worship.
+The Capitolium was a temple dedicated to Jupiter, Juno and Minerva, the three deities which were worshipped in a great temple on the Capitoline hill in Rome.
+It was built at the centre of the Forum to celebrate the concession of Roman citizenship to the inhabitants of the town by Emperors Marcus Aurelius and Lucius Verus, so it was more of a civilian building than a place of worship.
 The ceremonies which took place in this temple were linked to lay festivities, such as the foundation of Rome on April 21st and public announcements were made from its steps.

 Capitolium: (left) relief portraying the apotheosis of Emperor Antoninus Pius; (right) a capital